millisande-healthtech1/error-handling-options/README.md

 ![tsError logs](/docs/tsError.png)

 This one doesn't fulfill our requirements and is equivalent to our existing solution with TemplatedError.
 We can only amend the name and the message, there's no way to include cause.

+# Thoughts

+Throw a http error deep in the code (some good points, generally disliked as an idea)

+We have a wrapper just on the controller function so that we always logger.error and map a templated error to the correct error code (and normally just default to 500), could use .catch rather than try catch as well

+Question: can we do this with middleware instead?
+Probably, go have a go